EightB1ts/uni-sync/README.md

 ## Removal

-This will delete the uni-sync.json file.
+This will backup the uni-sync.json file before removing.

 ### a.
 Windows